RajLabMSSM/RajLab_website/README.md

 <br><br>
 ## Instructions
+* All `code` is to be executed in the terminal/command line.

 1. ###  Clone GitHub Repo
     - Go to the location on your computer where you want to copy the repo:
     ```sh